rotators/Fo1in2/Tools/ModdersPack/scripting/arrays.md

 - if array was "saved", it will be removed from a savegame

 #### `mixed scan_array(int arrayID, mixed value)`
-- searches for a first occurence of given value inside given array
+- searches for a first occurrence of given value inside given array
 - if value is found, returns its index (for lists) or key (for maps)
 - if value is not found, returns -1 (be careful, as -1 can be a valid key for a map)